2013-2014 TMCF/MS Software Grant

 4.0 Evaluation CriteriaThe TMCF Technology Advisory Committee (TAC) will evaluate all proposals.
 The TAC will review each proposal against the established criteria including merit/need and content and will make recommendations for a software donation to the TMCF.
 The TAC may request additional documentation or responses.
 After approving the TAC's recommendations, TMCF will work with Microsoft to fulfill the donation.

 The following criteria will be used in evaluating proposals:

 - Application of IT resources, including approach to improving access to computers and IT resources on campus; demonstrated improvements to the teaching process and the education of students; expected improvements in productivity of faculty and staff; ability to provide additional resources, classes, programs, and opportunities to faculty, staff, and students; and benefit to the community.

-- Planning, including a cohesive and realistic plan or vision to improve the IT resources available to faculty, students, and staff; adequacy of plans to train faculty, staff, and students to use the new software products; realism of Implementation/Roll-out Plan - are there adequate resources in-place, planned, and/or requested to implement, maintain, and support the products requested as well as those in-place or planned (independent of this grant).
+- Planning, including a cohesive and realistic plan or vision to improve the IT resources available to faculty, students, and staff; adequacy of plans to train faculty, staff, and students to use the new software products; realism of Implementation/Roll-out Plan to include adequate resources that are in place, planned, and/or requested to implement, maintain, and support the products requested as well as those in place or planned (independent of this grant).

 Questions should be submitted to: